Understanding Subchapter 5 Business Bankruptcy

 - Pay back administrative expenses in installments: Traditional Chapter 11 bankruptcy cases require that a business immediately pay back all administration expenses once your reorganization plan is approved and becomes effective.
 With Subchapter 5, a business can spread those payments out across the term of your repayment period.

-If you think your business might be right for a Subchapter 5 business bankruptcy, or if you're just exploring options to help manage your business's debt, our attorneys are here to help.
+If you think your business might benefit from a Subchapter 5 business restructuring bankruptcy, or if you're exploring options to better manage your business's debt, our attorneys are here to help.

 For more information or guidance from experienced business bankruptcy attorneys, talk to The Lane Law Firm today.